Eastern Command (Pakistan): Operation X-Sundarbans-1

 The Pakistani planners were aware of the possible negative political implications among the Bengali population of abandoning forward areas and concentrating the army around the Dhaka Bowl to maximise the defensive potential and achieve better co-ordination; however, it failed to come up with an alternative solution.
 The planners recommended taking advantage of the poor state of infrastructure and natural obstacles to the fullest.

 In brief, the plan was to defend Dhaka by starting with the secondary line and falling back to the inner line.

+Training

 Operation Titu Mir

 A series of exercises, codenamed "Titu Mir", was conducted by the Eastern Command in 1970; the last was staged in January.
 The conclusions drawn were: